Structural Engineering and Mechanics Master's Degree Program

-A total of 42 credits is required for both the non-thesis and thesis master’s programs.
+A total of 42 credits is required for both Professional Master's Program and research track master’s programs.
 Students in both tracks choose from the same set of courses.
 Research-track students have fewer required coursework credits due to their research activities, for which they receive credit toward their degree.
+Master’s students enrolled in on-campus programs may take online courses as electives.
 Learn more about required coursework to complete each degree and a comprehensive list of approved courses:

 Students interested in pursuing the thesis track master’s program have the opportunity to conduct cutting-edge research in collaboration with renowned faculty.
 The breadth of expertise at UW provides students with research opportunities ranging from the development of novel approaches for improving traditional civil engineering structures such as buildings and bridges to the optimization and design of nontraditional structural systems such as renewable energy devices or aerospace and naval applications.
 Research includes multi-scale experimental programs in a number of facilities across campus as well as extensive computer-based simulation of structures.
 Learn more about structural engineering and mechanics research.